AmpersandTarski/TheToolsWeUse/klad.md

 I ignored this warning for now.

-Then I ran `stack setup` to get Haskell running.
-That works too.
-Especially the installing of GHC takes considerable time, which passes without generating any output.
-Knowing how much is involved in that, I decided not to give up and just wait for an hour or so.
+I did not get Haskell running.

 ## 4. Filling the Git repository with Ampersand files and Ampersand models